nashirag/ProteoML/README.md

 - _AA Sequence:_ Amino acid sequence (i.e. GGARWLKPRTSGA, note central AA is modified AA)
 - _Experimental:_ Binary score indicating enzymatic activity for the peptide tested (1 = activity, 0 = no activity)

 **NOTE:** This process may take a while to run, depending on the size of your experimental dataset.
 An option is to set this up and let it run in the background, or overnight (depending on the size of your feature set!).
-A dataset of approximately 4,500 sites takes about 1 hour to run.
+A dataset of approximately 4,500 sites takes about 1 hour to run (on an intel-based mac).

 **NOTE:** To proceed with Meta Learning (tab 4), you must specify a Secondary Score column, containing the scores for each peptide/site within the protein determined by another ML scorer (i.e. MethylSight for kme, or MuSite Deep for 12 types of PTMs).
 The Validation score is for defining a holdout set specific to the secondary ML predictor.
 This will likely be unavailable for most secondary ML predictors, but it will ensure that when testing your model you aren’t potentially introducing bias.